 It’s a problem everyone should be aware of, and scammers will take advantage of certain populations if the opportunity presents itself.
 For example, during Pride Month this year, the FTC wanted to warn the LGBTQ+ community in particular.
 Specifically, they warned them about name change identity theft scams.
 A scammer would call someone who changed their name, and talk about their tax return.
 The scammer said that because of this name change, that person’s tax return had to be done differently.
 Then, the scammer said they needed the person’s Social Security Number to fix it.

 That’s their hook.
 Once the scammer gets the person’s SSN, they’ll take over their identity and steal their money.
 If a caller is asking for your SSN, you can always hang up on the spot.
-This will help you avoid identity theft scams.
+This will help you avoid identity theft scams and subsequent credit issues.

 Stimulus Check Scam